 One sub-second equals 25 μs.
 The time zero of the relative time code is related to some key events.
 The length of time code supports to represent 4×109 seconds, approximately 127 years, which meets the 15-year onboard life requirement.

-In general, the core computer counts the interrupts triggered by the second pulse provided by the GPS devices to generates the second field of the onboard time, and the sub-second field is obtained by the external 40 kHz high-stable clock.
+In general, the core computer counts the interrupts triggered by the second pulse provided by the GPS devices to generates the second field of the onboard time, and the sub-second field is obtained by the external 40 kHz high-stability clock.
 When the GPS second pulse is not received, the core computer uses the external 40-kHz clock signal to trigger the second interrupt and generates seconds and sub-second fields of the onboard time.
 When the external 40-kHz clock does not work, the internal clock is used to generate 40 kHz instead of the external 40 kHz.
 The above switching can be done automatically on orbit.

 There are two types of onboard time maintained by the core computer of the space station: relative time and absolute time.
 The relative time is cleared at the start time of some key events (such as: rocket launch, rocket-station separation, etc.), while absolute time is only cleared at the rocket launch time.